biteytech/dataframe/README.md

 * Nulls are stored in a separate bitset (also backed by ByteBuffer), taking up two bits per Column length.
 No extra space is used if all values are non-null.

 ### Features
-* Supports the most common types: String, Integer, Long, Short, Byte, Boolean, Double, Float, Date, DateTime, and BigDecimal; as well as Time, UUID, Instant, and InputStream.
+* Supports the most common types: String, int, long, short, byte, boolean, double, float, Date, DateTime, and BigDecimal; as well as Time, UUID, Instant, and InputStream.
 * Column and DataFrame are immutable.
 Columns can be created from collections, arrays, streams, or with builders.
 * Read/write to File or Channel with minimal overhead.
 Supports memory-mapping from a file.
 * Read/write CSV files